ternaustralia/cmrset-examples/README.md

 ### Additional data access options

-If your use case for accessing CMRSET data is the *really simple* kind... you may also be interested in the <a href="https://tern-landscapes.earthengine.app/view/cmrset-landsat-v22" target="_blank">AET Explorer</a>.
+If your use case for accessing CMRSET data happens to be the *really simple* kind... you may also be interested in the <a href="https://tern-landscapes.earthengine.app/view/cmrset-landsat-v22" target="_blank">AET Explorer</a>.
 This tool allows you to mark out points/polygons/transects on a map in your web browser to extract CSV data...
 You can also choose your favourite units as well!

 ![alt text](./AET_Explorer.png "AET Explorer")